rgeraldes24/solc/docs/using-the-compiler.rst

 Compiler Input and Output JSON Description
 ******************************************

-The recommended way to interface with the Solidity compiler especially for more complex and automated setups is the so-called JSON-input-output interface.
+The recommended way to interface with the Hyperion compiler especially for more complex and automated setups is the so-called JSON-input-output interface.
 The same interface is provided by all distributions of the compiler.